qrti/tosh/README.md

 - highly configurable
 - works with a wide variety of programs
-- graphical overlay lcd resolution independent
+- graphical overlay is lcd resolution independent
 - low cpu load

 - - -